bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 For color schemes, I like [Solarized][solarized], which was designed to be slightly easier on your eyes than the standard, pre-packaged options:  darks are less dark, whites are less white, but the contrast is still good.
 I use the dark color scheme in iTerm2 and the light color scheme in BBEdit.

 To keep things clean and working on my Mac, I like to use the [Homebrew][homebrew] package manager.
-It's great for keeping all of those finicky dependencies in check, and I can even install a language specific to the climate modeling community.
+It's great for keeping a lot of finicky dependencies in check, and I use it in conjunction with [conda][conda] (from the [Anaconda][anaconda] Python distribution).

 ## Language :snake: :snake: :snake: